-Philly’s public transit system runs through the city, and surrounding suburbs, and offers a raft of options for travel, including regional trains, subway trains in some parts, buses and over-ground trolleys.
-Cash fares for buses, trolleys, subways and trackless trolleys start from $2.50.
-Exact cash fare is required, as drivers do not offer change.
-Also, in some cases, you must purchase your ticket in advance before getting on board, and the on-board fare is typically higher than the pre-purchased fare.
+Philly’s public transit system runs through the city, and surrounding suburbs, and offers a raft of options for travel, including regional trains, subway trains in some parts, buses, and over-ground trolleys.
+Cash fares for buses, trolleys, subways, and trackless trolleys start from $2.50.
+An exact cash fare is required as drivers do not offer change.
+Also, in some cases, you must purchase your ticket in advance before getting on board and the on-board fare is typically higher than the pre-purchased fare.

 The SEPTA buses in Philly have the most wide-ranging options for people who want to travel around the city.
 Buses are frequent and cover multiple areas throughout the city.
 Some routes even run 24 hours a day.